0xpoky/ACProjectFun/README.md

 Our audience is intended to be dog lovers in general, because we think this data will reveal a lot of interesting things about the popularity of certain dog breeds, names, etc. as well as possibly revealing trends in names/breeds that are trending either towards being more popular or less popular.

 We think our audience would be interested in reading about:
-* What was the most popular name for dogs in 2016?
+* What was the top 10 dog breeds when it comes to gender catagories?
-* What was the most popular breed of dog in 2016?
+* How are the top 10 dog breed different when it comes to age?
-* What is a common name for older dogs that isn't as popular with younger dogs?
+* What are the top 10 dog names and the to 6 dog names over time?
 * What breeds of dogs seem to live the longest?
 * Do certain names correlate with certain breeds?
 * We could also ask these same questions but with the added variable of gender